 Common shareholders are entitled to receive dividends, as may be declared by the board of directors.
 These dividends are subject to the preferential dividend rights of the holders of the Company's Preferred Shares.
-Through December 31, 2016 and 2017, no cash dividends have been declared or paid.
+Through December 31, 2016 and 2017 and March 31, 2018 (unaudited), no cash dividends have been declared or paid.